Acer Predator 21X: Reception

 The Verge described the 21X in their review as "overkill", stating that "It's a trophy for anyone who buys it, a status symbol of having the biggest and best thing out there".

 PCMag stated that: "Though it costs as much as a decent used car, the Acer Predator 21 X shows how much performance and how many features you can get if you cram every possible high-end component into a gaming laptop."

 LaptopMag praised the laptop for its "stunning design", performance, curved display, keyboard, and built-in eye-tracking function, though they criticized it for its price, lack of an option with a 4K display, and audio.

 Tom's Hardware found the built quality of the device to be "outstanding" and liked its mechanical keyboard as well as its color-accurate display.
 They stated that the 21X offers "the best performance found on a gaming laptop", but criticized the "outrageous price" and "extremely poor battery life".

 The German online magazine Chip described the laptop as a "10,000 euro monster", praising its two GTX 1080 graphics cards, large curved display, and gaming-optimized eye-tracking, but criticizing its high price and weight.

 TechRadar called the 21X "the world’s most powerful gaming laptop", stating that, "while the price tag is likely to be far too much for most people, there’s still a lot to admire about this machine."
 The magazine praised the performance, cooling system, and "easy to use software" of the 21X, while criticizing its cost, weight, short battery life, and "bulky design".

 PC Games Hardware referred to the 21X as "the desktop replacement of all desktop replacements", praising its cooling solution and case mod bond options.
 However, they criticized the lack of a HDR-capable display and the display resolution, which is "a little undersized for our taste".

+CNET praised the "immersive" 21-inch curved display, the mechanical keyboard, which is "excellent for gaming", and that "[t]here are a ton of fun features and extras, including a reversible touch/number pad, eye tracking cameras and swappable WASD keys.
+The battery life and display resolution received criticism, as well as the price–performance ratio as "[e]ven these high-end components don't fully justify the price."